Abound-art/starter-node/README.md

 ![An example output of the Lorenz attractor algorithm, a blue and green spiral](/example_output.png)

-To start implementing your algorithm, replace the `Config` struct and `run` function in [`src/algo/index.ts`](/src/algo/index.ts) with your own.
+To start implementing your algorithm, replace the `Config` interface and `run` function in [`src/algo/index.ts`](/src/algo/index.ts) with your own.
 It's also worth noting that the example algorithm produces raster images, meaning they're made of pixels and are output as